North Western Melbourne Primary Health Network (NWMPHN) is part of a nation-wide group of Primary Health Networks (PHNs).

-PHNs have been established with the key objectives of increasing the efficiency and effectiveness of medical services for patients, particularly those at risk of poor health outcomes; and improving coordination of care to ensure patients receive the right care in the right place, at the right time.
+Each PHN aims to increase the efficiency and effectiveness of health services for patients – particularly those at risk of poor health outcomes – and to improve coordination of care to ensure patients receive the right care in the right place, at the right time.

-As a director of funds we attract and aggregate resources for the region, and allocate these fairly and efficiently.
+Second, we attract and aggregate funding and resources for the region, then allocate these fairly and efficiently.

 We do this by:

-- demonstrating a commitment to quality, safety, efficiency, genuine value and innovation in everything we do; and
+- demonstrating a commitment to quality, safety, efficiency, genuine value and innovation in everything we do

-- working closely and collaboratively with government (federal, state and local), general practice and other primary health care service providers, local hospital networks, non-government organisations, the private sector and patients, consumers and carers.
+- working closely with government (federal, state and local), general practice and other primary health care service providers, local hospital networks, non-government organisations, the private sector, and patients, consumers and carers.

 Our region’s priority areas

-Based on the findings of the Initial Needs Assessment, and subsequent Health Needs Assessment, we have identified eight priority areas of activity.
-Each priority area has its own unique set of activities which specifically address the needs of our community.
+Based on the findings of our Initial Needs Assessment, and subsequent Health Needs Assessment, we have identified seven priority areas of activity.
+Each priority area has its own unique set of activities that address the specific needs of our community.